CopernicaMarketingSoftware/Documentation/Mailerq/5.3/cluster.md

 All instances create a private message queue in RabbitMQ and bind this private queue to the cluster exchange.
 By doing this, each MailerQ instance receives all messages that are published by the other instances.
-Each instances also periodically sends it's local IP addresses and some other configuration settings to this exchange.
+Each instance also periodically sends its local IP addresses and some other configuration settings to this exchange.
 The announcement messages end up in all the private queues of the instances, and everyone in the cluster receives information about everyone.